Should Your Child See a Doctor?

-- Cut off any pieces of loose skin using a fine scissors (cleaned with rubbing alcohol).
+- Cut off any pieces of loose skin using a fine scissors.
+Clean the scissors first with rubbing alcohol.

-- Apply an antibiotic ointment such as Polysporin (no prescription needed).
-Then, cover it with a Band-Aid or dressing.
+- Use an antibiotic ointment such as Polysporin.
+No prescription is needed.
+Then, cover it with a bandage such as Band-Aid.
 Change daily.

 - Liquid Skin Bandage for Minor Cuts and Scrapes:

-- Liquid skin bandage is a new product that seals wounds with a plastic coating that lasts up to 1 week.
+- Liquid skin bandage seals wounds with a plastic coating.
+It lasts up to 1 week.

-- Liquid skin bandage has several benefits when compared to a regular bandage (e.g., a dressing or a Band-Aid).
-Liquid Bandage only needs to be applied once to minor cuts and scrapes.
-It helps stop minor bleeding.
+- Liquid skin bandage has several benefits compared to other bandages such as Band-Aid.
+Liquid bandage only needs to be put on once.
 It seals the wound and may promote faster healing and lower infection rates.
-However, it is also more expensive.
+Also, it's water-proof.

-- After the wound is washed and dried, the liquid is applied by spray or with a swab.
+- Wash and dry the wound first.
+Then, put on the liquid.
+It comes with a brush or swab.
 It dries in less than a minute.
-It's resistant to bathing.

-- Apply a cold pack or ice bag wrapped in a wet cloth to the bruise once for 20 minutes to stop the bleeding.
+- Use a cold pack or ice bag wrapped in a wet cloth.
+Put it on the bruise once for 20 minutes.
+This will help to stop the bleeding.

-- After 48 hours apply a warm wet wash cloth for 10 minutes 3 times per day to help reabsorb the blood.
+- After 48 hours, use a warm wet wash cloth.
+Do this for 10 minutes 3 times per day.
+This helps to reabsorb the blood.

 - Call Your Doctor If: